nodejs/node/doc/api/crypto.md

 -->
 - `encoding` {string}
 - `format` {string} **Default:** `uncompressed`
-- Returns: {Buffer | string} the EC Diffie-Hellman public key in the specified `encoding` and `format`.
+- Returns: {Buffer | string} The EC Diffie-Hellman public key in the specified `encoding` and `format`.

 The `format` argument specifies point encoding and can be `'compressed'` or